Korean Folk Village: Food and Shopping

 Snack bars can be found in the food market, also known as Jumak, where visitors can enjoy various types of Korean food.
 These include sweet ice-cream, Winibini candy (also known as Weeny Beeny), Railroad hotdog and Imsil cheese pizza.

-There are also a variety of traditional tea houses and play village restaurants which visitors can experience.
-Such as the Herbal medicine shop, Traditional tea house, Railroad and Minsok Banjeom, Eight folk village shops and Souvenir and ateliers.
+There are a total of 11 souvenir shops.
+Visitors can buy traditional instruments, artworks, accessories.
+There is also a convenience store and toy shop called Toy Village.

 Attraction

 Several attraction sites of the village include bumper cars, Music express, Biking, Family Costa, Boat ride, Bounce spin, and Sled slope in winter.